nicopowa/effect/README.md

 # How it works

 - play all effects from a single frame loop
+- parse css properties
 - loop effects array and properties on each frame
 - skip frames to preserve time accuracy
 - keep track of effects to override or stop (data-eff HTML attribute)

 **Animated CSS properties must be initialized on HTML elements before playing effects.**
+**TODO : animate props with two or more values**

 # How to make it work